ktaranov/sqlserver-kit/Utilities/README.md

 Support Version: 2008/2012/2014<br/>
 Free version: No

-Compare live DBs, backups, scripts and SC projects, Deploy a database directly from source control, Community, Standard, and Professional editions, Integrate with all popular SC systems e.g. Git, SVN, Automate and schedule database synchronizations, Initiate database compares directly from SSMS, Report results to HTML, XML and Excel, Create executable .NET packages
+ - Compare live DBs, backups, scripts and SC projects
+ - Deploy a database directly from source control
+ - Integrate with all popular SC systems e.g. Git, SVN
+ - Automate and schedule database synchronizations
+ - Initiate database compares directly from SSMS
+ - Report results to HTML, XML and Excel
+ - Create executable .NET packages

 ## ApexSQL Doc <a id="apexsql-doc"></a>